LemonPi/benchtracker/README.md

   each benchmark is one particular combination of an architecture and a circuit.

 # Tools
-Each tool has additional options found by running them with `-h`.
+Each tool has usage information and additional options found by running them with `-h`. **It is highly recommended those be consulted**.
+The documentation here will only present the overall flow, see command line help for detailed usage of each tool.

 Listed in order that they should be run:

 (TODO) run_task.py:
  - preconditions: